gbv/beaconspec/beacon.md

-% Beacon link dump format
+% BEACON link dump format
 % Jakob Voß

 # Introduction

-Beacon is a data interchange format for large numbers of uniform links.
-A Beacon **link dump** consists of:
+BEACON is a data interchange format for large numbers of uniform links.
+A BEACON **link dump** consists of:

 * a set of links ([](#links)),
 * a set of meta fields ([](#meta-fields)).